slatedocs/slate/source/index.md

 <br><br><br><br><br>

-###Implement Callbacks
+###Implement Callback

-1. Implement `SenseApiRestoreDelegate` in `UIApplicationDelegate` to receive callback when trigger is restored.
-Attach delegate for trigger.
-2. Implement `SenseApiDelegate` in `UIApplicationDelegate` to receive callback when trigger is satisfied.
+1. Implement `SenseApiDelegate` in `UIApplicationDelegate` to receive callback when trigger is satisfied.

+<br><br>

+###Save state

+1. Saving the state ensures that your triggers will function properly even if a user terminates the app.

 # Triggers